 Multiple directorships abound, with 105 people accounting for a third of all ASX 100 board seats.
 This highlights the challenge of expanding the director gene pool.
 ACSI’s review of new appointments shows that half of all directors appointed to ASX 100 companies already sit on another ASX 100 board.

-According to a study by Russel Reynolds Associates you can use the question of diversity on boards to your advantage.
+According to a study by Russell Reynolds Associates you can use the question of diversity on boards to your advantage.
 And it’s not only gender diversity that matters; you can point out all of your diverse attributes that will make you a more desirable candidate than anyone with multiple directorships, thus expanding that gene pool.
 As their study puts it:

 Diversity of perspective does matter.
 Having a broad range of collective attributes, rather than overlapping or redundant qualities, helps the board significantly in fulfilling its responsibilities of providing good corporate governance and strategic oversight.
 Boards that can collectively draw upon a broad assortment of competencies, priorities and insights are an invaluable resource for CEOs and senior management teams working in complex business environments with wide-ranging, multiple constituencies.
 Diversity of perspective leads to more innovation, better risk management, and stronger connections with customers, employees and business partners.
 While tremendous progress has been made, there is significant work yet to be done.